(1 AUG 2018)

 Rebound control is fully adjustable.

 Overall ride quality on a full race course composed off all major terrains, ascents/descents, and riding speeds, is a solid 8/10.
 Bluto scores in at a 6/10 - and it could go lower the more technical and rougher the course.
-Mastodon PRO scores in at a 10, if one of them had to score the highest (a 10).
-But there is still future room for improvement on suspension forks in general, for Fat Bikes.
-No Fat Bike suspension fork is perfect, each has trade-offs.
+Mastodon PRO scores in at a 10, if one of them had to score the highest (a 10)....but I still think there is room for a real-world 10/10 Fat bike suspension fork to be created.
+No Fat Bike suspension fork to date is perfect, each has trade-offs.

 Customer Service Availability - Wren staff are consistent and usually available via email or phone, and readily respond to customer service issues.
 This is a strong point of the Brand and the Company.